 - Two brief interventions that first address imminent risk and promote linkages to mental health care, and second, teach youth culturally embedded protective factors to promote resilience.

-For more information, please contact: Mary Cwik mcwik1[at]jhu.edu.
+For more information, please contact Mary Cwik by email: email@example.com.